CaptainRedwing/FYP-25-S2-13/README.md

 1. Clone or download this repository.

-2. Open file 'popup.js' using any editor.

-3. Add this at Line 4 for OpenAI's API key = ""

-4. Open your browser’s extensions page (chrome://extensions/ for Chrome).
+2. Open your browser’s extensions page (chrome://extensions/ for Chrome).

-5. Enable Developer Mode.
+3. Enable Developer Mode.

-6. Click Load unpacked and select the project folder.
+4. Click Load unpacked and select the project folder.

 **Usage**